ooxxvv/simple-colorful/README.md

 There are only few cursor in this theme, but they link to all definition of cursor theme:
  * a-pointer: Normal Pointer
  * click-able: Any click-able elements (link, button, zoom...)
- * mark-able: Elements of text that can be marked (text, hand-write, termaial...)
+ * mark-able: Elements of text that can be marked (text, termaial...)
- * drag-able: Elements that can be drag or draging
+ * drag-able: Elements that can be drag or draging & the cursors that I don't know when they will show
  * move-able: Elements that can be moved or moving
  * size: Elements that can be re-size (corner, tee...)
  * forbidden: Forbidden, Error & Danger
- * something-else: Other cursors of theme but I don't really know when they will show

 ### License
  * Base on cz-Viator (https://github.com/charakterziffer/cursor-toolbox)
- * ani-background & ani-busy was downloaded from internet long time ago (199x)
+ * ani-background & ani-busy was downloaded from https://www.rw-designer.com (Rainbow Ultimate Vertical XXL Cursors & fire cursor.ani)
  * simple-colorful is licensed under GPLv3